Channel memberships eligibility, policies, & guidelines

 - In-person 1:1 meetings

-- Perks that are marketed, directed, or targeted, to children, or that may be attractive to, or inappropriate for, children (including encouraging children to ask their parents to sponsor your channel).
+- Perks that are marketed, directed, or targeted, to children, or that may be attractive to, or inappropriate for, children (including encouraging children to ask their parents to join your channel membership).

 Policy and guideline violationsPaused mode